Counter Terrorism Police highlight support services as COVID-19 pandemic is linked to greater risk of radicalisation

 “It’s vital that safeguarding remains at the heart of that support, so we can remain vigilant as a society and make sure the vulnerable people in our communities stay protected from those intent on doing them, and us, harm.

 “If you have concerns about someone you live with or are speaking to, we are here to help.
-Our Let’s Talk About It and Action Counter Terrorism websites contain information and guidance.
+Our ACT Early and Action Counter Terrorism websites contain information and guidance.
 If you’re worried someone is in immediate danger, you should always call 999.”

 Chief Superintendent Nik Adams is policing’s National Coordinator for the Prevent programme – a multi agency support programme designed to identify those at risk of radicalisation by extremists and provide support towards a better path.